 The Australian Men’s Sheds Association (AMSA) manages the Australian Government National Shed Development Programme (the NSDP) on behalf of the Department of Health.
-Twenty Rounds of grants have been completed and a total of $6,181,285.30 (GST excl) has been provided to assist new and existing Sheds.
-Under the NSDP, the Australian Government will allocate $1,000,000 (GST excl.) in the 2019/2020 financial year.
-There will be two funding rounds each allocated $500,000 (excl.
+Twenty one rounds of grants have been completed and a total of $6,681,285.30 (GST excl) has been provided to assist new and existing Sheds.
+Under the NSDP, the Australian Government has allocated $1,000,000 (GST excl.) in the 2020/2021 financial year- two funding rounds each allocated $500,000 (excl.
 GST).

 The NSDP provides direct financial assistance to:

 – assist to address the health and wellbeing of the Shed members

 – support health improvements through a focus on the social determinants of health through national activities in relation to key population groups such as men

 To reflect Government policy, priority is given to those Sheds in areas of greatest need e.g. regional, rural and remote and those that engage and meet the needs of members from the designated Priority Groups.

 The NSDP is open to all Men’s Sheds in Australia, both members and non members of the AMSA.
 The applicant is not required to be a member of the AMSA.

 A Men’s Shed is any community-based, non-commercial organisation which is open to all males where:

 - The primary activity is the provision of a safe, friendly and inclusive environment where males are able to gather together and/or work on meaningful projects at their own pace, in their own time and in the company of other males;

 - The primary objective is to advance the health and well-being of their male members.